 We have put together some games and activities for you to use at home to encourage your child’s talking and listening.
 Some activities are aimed at developing your child’s understanding by using everyday activities.
-Our speech activities develop your child’s listening skills.
+Our speech activities develop your child’s ability to hear speech sounds.
 Our language activities focus on supporting understanding of language.
-They are broken down into different key areas.
-We also have secondary language activities for older children to develop the key skills they need to access a more demanding curriculum.

 The best way to encourage your child’s speech and language development is to do lots of talking and listening together.
 There is no need to have special tasks or extra time in the day to do this, it is always good to talk.
 This is why everyday activities like mealtimes, having a bath and even household chores, such as organising the washing, are perfect for developing your child’s speech and language skills.
 By using everyday activities, you can talk about events and situations that are very familiar to your child and it enables them to practice the language skills that they have already learned and to build on these skills.